 Amazon Labor Day sale: 100+ of the best deals to shop this weekend

-Happy Labor Day weekend!
-We've made it to the (unofficial) end of summer and start of fall.
-Gazing ahead to this last hurrah, you've probably got plenty of under-the-sun plans.
-But don't forget to add another thing to your to-do list: Shopping!
-As seasoned shoppers know, now is the time to reap some of the year's best deals.
+Happy Labor Day!
+That ever-so-slight bite in this morning's air?
+A sure sign of fall in the offing, but for now, we hope you've filled the cooler, stocked up on charcoal and got your sunscreen handy.
+We also hope you'll put a few minutes aside today to have a look at the stupendous array of deals to be had as summer heads into the sunset.
+As seasoned shoppers know, this weekend is the time to reap some of the year's best deals.
 And Amazon's holiday markdowns are here to blow you away like a midafternoon thunder bumper.
 Need a state-of-the-art laptop (there's one for nearly 80% off!) or a new pair of AirPods (for under $100)?
 Our team has curated the best Labor Day deals from top brands like Cuisinart, Apple, Waterpik and more!
 So get ready to fill your cart while sipping some apple cider and get scrolling!

 Best Amazon Labor Day sales right now